-SoHo and NoHo lofts are sometimes designated as Joint Live Work Quarters for Artists (JLWQA).
-If you are not an artist and would like to own one of these lofts, you can now convert certain JLWQA lofts to an unrestricted residential loft as a result of the SoHo / NoHo rezoning plan which has gone into effect.
+SoHo and NoHo lofts are sometimes designated as Joint Living-Work Quarters for Artists (JLWQA).
+If you are not an artist and would like to own one of these lofts, you can now convert certain JLWQA lofts to unrestricted residential lofts due to the SoHo / NoHo rezoning plan, which has gone into effect.

-A JLWQA loft in SoHo or NoHo can be converted from Joint Live Work Quarters for Artist to residential use through a buyout program paying fees to the SoHo-NoHo Arts Fund and submitting applications to the Department of City Planning and the NYC Department of Buildings.
+A JLWQA loft in SoHo or NoHo can be converted from Joint Living-Work Quarters for Artists to residential use through a buyout program paying fees to the SoHo-NoHo Arts Fund and submitting applications to the Department of City Planning and the NYC Department of Buildings.

-I am Jorge Fontan an architect in New York and owner of Fontan Architecture.
-I have worked on many loft renovations over the years and several of those have been JLWQA.
-Previously, these spaces could not be converted to residential use, but due to the new SoHo – NoHo rezoning plan you can now convert and legally occupy these loft apartments without being an artist.
+I am Jorge Fontan, an architect in New York and owner of Fontan Architecture a Manhattan-based architecture firm.
+We have worked on many loft renovations over the years, several of which have been JLWQA.
+Previously, we could not convert these lofts to normal residential use in SoHo and NoHo, but now we can with the new SoHo – NoHo Rezoning.
+Converting the lofts out of JLWQA will allow you to legally occupy these loft apartments without being an artist.

-In this blog post I am going to review an outline of the process and some of the issues pertaining to JLWQA conversions.
+In this blog post, I will review an outline of the process and some of the issues pertaining to JLWQA conversions.

-What is a JLWQA Joint Live Work Quarters for Artists?
+What is a JLWQA Joint Living-Work Quarters for Artists?

-A “Joint Live Work quarters for Artists” or JLWQA is a loft apartment in specific zoning districts created to allow artists to live in buildings that were previously not zoned for residential use.
-These are more commonly known as Artist Lofts, but the official name is “Joint Live Work Quarters for Artists or JLWQA.
+A “Joint Living-Work Quarters for Artists,” or JLWQA, is a loft apartment in specific zoning districts created to allow artists to live in buildings previously not zoned for residential use.
+These are more commonly known as Artist Lofts, but the official name is JLWQA.

-The JLWQA designation is listed on the Certificate of Occupancy for applicable loft buildings.
-Not all lofts are JLWQA, so it is important to know the exact classification with regards to the Multiple Dwelling Law.
+The JLWQA designation for applicable loft buildings is listed on the Certificate of Occupancy.
+Not all lofts are JLWQA, so knowing the exact classification concerning the Multiple Dwelling Law is important.

-If you want to read more I have another post where I go over more details on JLWQA Loft Apartments.
-Below you can see a sample Certificate of Occupancy from a building with JLWQA Loft Apartments.
+If you want to read more, we have another post where we go over more details on JLWQA Loft Apartments.
+Below is a sample Certificate of Occupancy from a building with JLWQA Loft Apartments.

 JLWQA Loft Certificate of Occupancy